 The letter closed with: "[a]s you know, our office is in the course of finalizing a more detailed memorandum opinion analyzing section 2340.
 We look forward to working with you as we finish that project.
-Please contact me or the section of the project and the project.
+Please contact me or if you have any further questions."